 Know how to aid a tired bee

 Have you ever seen a bee who seems to be struggling to fly?
 You might assume that it’s injured or worse, but this sweet bee might actually just be worn out.
 It’s usually pretty easy to revive them and get the buzz back in their wings.
-Just mix together two tablespoons of white, granulated sugar (no artificial sweeteners or honey from your cupboard!) and one teaspoon of water, then place on a plate or a spoon and bring the bee to drink.
+Just mix together two tablespoons of white, granulated sugar (no artificial sweeteners or honey from your cupboard!) and one tablespoon of water, then place on a plate or a spoon and bring the bee to drink.
 You can even put this mixture in a small, shallow container and leave it somewhere in your garden to keep your friends from getting too tired on-the-go.
 If you find a wet bee out in the rain, bring to a place where it can get dry; if you see a bee lying motionless on a flower, keep in mind that it may simply be resting, so don’t be too quick to try to move it and feed it.

 Make your hometown a city for Bees